YOUNG EAP BLOG | PAEDIATRIC TRAINING PROGRAMS ACROSS EUROPE

 Professional culture

 The saying by Peter Drucker ‚Culture eats strategy for breakfast‘ is applicable to all kinds of working environments.
 The best strategy, in this case training structure, will not pay off as planned if there is no vivid professional culture shared among the paediatric workforce.
-Some aspects of a professional culture that has to be defined could be (this list is not intended to be complete):

 • Patient first